riklempens/docker.backup-github/README.md

 # Introduction

-Based upon the work of [abusesa](https://github.com/abusesa/github-backup)

-We changed the initial setup to meet our requirement to run the backup inside a docker container.
+Based upon the work of [abusesa](https://github.com/abusesa/github-backup) We changed the initial setup to meet our requirement to run the backup inside a docker container on a Synology NAS.

 # Table of Contents